2. Values, expressions and statements

 A Python data type that holds positive and negative whole numbers.

 An operation that divides one integer by another and yields an integer.
-Integer division yields only the whole number of times that the numerator is divisible by the denominator and discards any remainder.
+Floor division yields the next lower integer from the division of two integers.

 keyword